FabianAndradeLozano/Genome-Browser-Course/_sources/2 - UCSC.rst.txt

 2. Genes and Gene Predictions: Tracks with information on known and predicted genes and alternative splicing isoforms.
     a.
 Gencode: Genes that are well-established based on experimental evidence
     b.
 RefSeq: Gene annotations provided by NCBI
-3. Phenotypes and Literature:
+3. Phenotypes, Variants and Literature:
     a.
 OMIM (Online Mendelian Inheritance in Man): Annotations related to Mendelian disorders and their linked genes
     b.
 ClinVar: Clinically significant variants linked to health conditions
+4. Variation: Genetic variation and polymorphisms
-4. Human Pangenome - HPRC: Genomic variation across diverse human populations, representing the full spectrum of human genetic diversity rather than a single reference
+5. Human Pangenome - HPRC: Genomic variation across diverse human populations, representing the full spectrum of human genetic diversity rather than a single reference
-5. mRNA and EST (Expressed Sequence Tags): Focus on transcribed regions of the genome
+6. mRNA and EST (Expressed Sequence Tags): Focus on transcribed regions of the genome
     a. mRNA: Full-length mRNA transcripts that align to the genome
     b.
 EST: Partial transcripts that help identify actively transcribed parts of the genome and highlight alternative splicing
-6. Expression: Tracks showing where and to what extent genes are expressed in different tissues or cell types
+7. Expression: Tracks showing where and to what extent genes are expressed in different tissues or cell types
-7. Single Cell RNA-seq: View of gene expression at the single-cell level, showing how individual cells within a tissue express different sets of genes
+8. Single Cell RNA-seq: View of gene expression at the single-cell level, showing how individual cells within a tissue express different sets of genes
-8. Regulation: Information about regulatory elements, such as promoters, enhancers, and transcription factor binding sites
+9. Regulation: Information about regulatory elements, such as promoters, enhancers, and transcription factor binding sites
-9. Comparative Genomics: Comparison across genomes of other species
+10. Comparative Genomics: Comparison across genomes of other species
-10. Variation: Genetic variation and polymorphisms
 11. Repeats: Repetitive elements in the genome

 To learn more about a specific track, click on its name.
 This will open a new tab containing detailed information about the track,